FAQGURU/FAQGURU/topics/en/aws.md

 * https://www.whizlabs.com/blog/aws-developer-interview-questions/

 [[↑] Back to top](#AWS)
 ### Can I automatically start and terminate my Amazon instance using Amazon API?
-(Senior)

 You can achieve it by adding a schedule to an auto scaling group: increase the amount of instances in an auto scaling group to 1 at certain times and decrease it back to 0 afterwards.